 According to the Bible writer, James, “the tongue is a little member,” yet it’s harder to control than any other part of the human body.
 In fact, if we could control it, we’d be perfect people; but as none of us can honestly claim never to say the wrong thing at some point in our lives, we need to make allowances for others, even when unkind things are said about us!

 Celebrities, of course, are prime targets.
-Bust-ups between stars such as Justin and Selena, or Robert and Kristen, are the source of endless speculation.
+Bust-ups between stars are the source of endless speculation.
 Married couples in the public eye often have to endure gossip spread by total strangers, while social media is an endless (and often unconrolled) source of mis-information and rumour.
 'Post-truth' they call it, as if any kind of lie is now acceptable.

 But you don’t have to be famous to play a star role in someone else’s fevered imagination.
 Living as I do in a small farming village, I’ve been the subject of rumours myself.
 One such involved a supposed affair with my (then) next-door neighbour – who (I suspect) encouraged the belief to make his (ex) girlfriend jealous and bring her begging again to lie obligingly under his feet!
 Managing to stoke the flames even higher, the young man started parking his pushbike on my drive, much to my annoyance.
 (Had it been a Ferrari, perhaps I wouldn’t have minded so much!)